dtolnay/gflags/README.md

 [`gflags::parse()`]: https://docs.rs/gflags/0.2/gflags/fn.parse.html

-After `gflags::parse()` has been called, the value of each flag is available in the `.FLAG` field of the flag's long name.
+After `gflags::parse()` has been called, the value of each flag is available in the `.flag` field of the flag's long name.

 ```rust
 gflags::define! {